MCP API

 --embedding-target "http://localhost:11434" \

---embedding-model nomic-embed-text For complete setup instructions including starting Chroma and installing embedding models, see the Search guide.
+--embedding-model embeddinggemma For complete setup instructions, see the Search guide.

 Available Tools